bbauska/JS-svg/README.md

 to follow along whichever way you prefer.
 You can of course do both, work locally with a code editor but check out CodePen examples online for quick inspiration.
-For convenience, I'll organize and embed all CodePen examples at <a href="https://davidmatthew.ie/generative-art-javascript-svg">davidmatthew.ie/generative-art-javascript-svg</a>.
+For convenience, I'll organize and embed all CodePen examples at <a href="https://davidmatthew.ie/generative-art-javascript-svg" target="_blank" rel="noreferrer noopener">davidmatthew.ie/generative-art-javascript-svg</a>.

 <h2>Techniques</h2>